teanas/bookStore/README.md

 If no errors occured - the application has to be running on **ip**:_port_.

- > For more details visit.
+ > For more details visit https://cloud.google.com/istio/docs/istio-on-gke/installing.

 ## Monitoring